Mississippi State Penitentiary

-Mississippi State Penitentiary (MSP), also known as Parchman Farm, is a maximum-security prison farm located in unincorporated Sunflower County, Mississippi, in the Mississippi Delta region.
+Mississippi State Penitentiary (MSP), also known as Parchman Farm, is a maximum-security prison farm located in the unincorporated community of Parchman in Sunflower County, Mississippi, in the Mississippi Delta region.
 Occupying about 28 sqmi of land, Parchman is the only maximum security prison for men in the state of Mississippi, and is the state's oldest prison.

 Begun with four stockades in 1901, the Mississippi Department of Corrections facility was constructed largely by state prisoners.
 It has beds for 4,840 inmates.
 Inmates work on the prison farm and in manufacturing workshops.
 It holds male offenders classified at all custody levels—A and B custody (minimum and medium security) and C and D custody (maximum security).
-It also houses the male death row—all male offenders sentenced to death in Mississippi are held in MSP's Unit 29—and the state execution chamber.
+It also houses the male death row—all male offenders sentenced to death in Mississippi state courts are held in MSP's Unit 29—and the state execution chamber.
 The superintendent of Mississippi State Penitentiary is Marshall Turner.
 There are two wardens, three deputy wardens, and two associate wardens.

-Female prisoners are not usually assigned to MSP; Central Mississippi Correctional Facility, also the location of the female death row, is the only state prison in Mississippi designated as a place for female prisoners.
+Female prisoners are not usually assigned to MSP; Central Mississippi Correctional Facility, also the location of the female death row, was for a time the only state prison in Mississippi designated as a place for female prisoners.

 History

-For much of the 19th century after the American Civil War, the state of Mississippi used a convict lease system for its prisoners; lessees paid fees to the state and were responsible for feeding, clothing and housing prisoners who worked for them as laborers.
+For much of the 1900's after the American Civil War, the state of Mississippi used a convict lease system for its prisoners; lessees paid fees to the state and were responsible for feeding, clothing and housing prisoners who worked for them as laborers.

 In 1900 the Mississippi State Legislature appropriated US$80,000 for the purchase of the Parchman Plantation, a 3789 acre property in Sunflower County.
 What is now the prison property was located at a railroad spur called "Gordon Station".